 - Full dispersion is deemed feasible since the developed site maintains 65% of forested or native condition.
-However, full dispersion is not feasible as 100-foot flow paths are not available. - Downspout full infiltration is deemed feasible and will be utilized for one of the duplexes roof surfaces. - Other BMPs are not necessary since downspout full infiltration has been proposed above and has higher priority.
+However, full dispersion is not feasible as 100-foot flow paths are not available. - Downspout full infiltration is deemed feasible within Lot 1 and will be utilized for the roof surface area of the duplex on this lot.
+Soils within Lot 2 are not suitable for infiltration and therefore downspout full infiltration is deemed infeasible for this lot.
+However, the roof surface area for the duplex on Lot 2 is directed to a downspout dispersion trench used to maintain hydroperiod utilizing BMP T5.12. - Other BMPs are not necessary since downspout full infiltration has been proposed above and has higher priority.